-That's why we are excited to announce a new Power of Play campaign with Melissa & Doug, the toy company known for its 30-year commitment to open-ended play.
-Together we hope to reach millions of parents and caregivers with the support they need to build important life skills through play.
+Melissa & Doug, the toy company known for its 30-year commitment to open-ended play.
+Together, we've created the Power of Play campaign, an educational cause alliance.
+Our goal is to reach millions of parents and caregivers with the support they need to build important life skills through play.

 The power of play